 However, before a passenger takes legal action, he or she must first determine the appropriate defendant or defendants to name in a personal injury lawsuit.
 Depending on the circumstances of the motorcycle accident, the defendant might be a truck driver, passenger vehicle motorist, or even the person driving the bike the passenger was riding.
 An experienced motorcycle accident attorney will help injured passengers identify the right defendant in the case.

 Some people might be hesitant to pursue financial recovery if the person driving the motorcycle caused the accident.
 Often, the motorcycle operator is a close friend or family member, and a passenger worries that filing a lawsuit will create tension and bad feelings.
-While that can happen, these matters are handled through insurance, which keeps the process from getting too personal.
+However, these matters are handled through insurance—which keeps the process from getting too personal.